Star Lotulelei: College career

+Snow

+After a year, he enrolled at Snow College in Ephraim, Utah.
+Now far over 300 pounds, Lotulelei played defensive line for the Badgers alongside James Aiono, and recorded 52 tackles with 14 tackles for loss, three sacks and one forced fumble in 2008.
+Snow College reached the 2008 NJCAA National Championship Game, but lost 37–30 in double-overtime to Butler Community College.

 Lotulelei took the 2009 season off to preserve another year of college eligibility.
 He was still recruited by BYU, but also Oregon State, Utah State, and Utah.
 "The Utah coaches came down to Snow a couple of times," Lotulelei said.
 "They showed me they really wanted me.
 It showed me they really cared.
 So coming here wasn't that hard of a choice."